mn2825/COMS_4995/DEMOS.md

-# 2, Choose features to perform clustering
+# 2. Choose features to perform clustering
 ![Image](/images/add_features.png?raw=true)

-In this example, the user choose four features (14, 39, 66, and 36) which address questions regarding race, experience with medical care, smoking, and insurance.
+In this example, the user chose four features (14, 39, 66, and 36) which address questions regarding race, experience with medical care, smoking, and insurance.
 K-Means will now compute the centers of the five clusters/regions we are aiming to identify within the data based on the chosen features.